tier6tank/doubles/dupfinder/readme.txt

     Default value is on.
 You have to have installed a matching wxWidgets version (build with --disable-shared for a static version).
 Unix only.
+  - "wxdir" should point to the path in which wxWidgets is installed (Windows only).
+Defaults to "C:\wx".

   --- Windows specific: